python-kol/libkol/docs_source/requests/index.rst

 Request Reference
 =================

-It is the aim of `pykollib` that every action that can be performed through the Kingdom of Loathing web interface is represented as a `request` in this module.
+It is the aim of `libkol` that every action that can be performed through the Kingdom of Loathing web interface is represented as a `request` in this module.
 `requests` handle the two aspects of interacting programmatically with KoL - generating the requisite URL and parsing the HTML response.